Thepradnya01/ResumeTask/README.md

 # ResumeTask
 Here i have made my resume by using HTML and CSS.
-You can suggest me changes to make it more attractive.
+You can suggest me changes to make it more attractive and responsive.